 For a lot of LGBTQ+ community members, family is a choice, not a bloodline.
 Host friendship ceremonies for your supporters, including writing vows and making friendship bracelets.
 After, give them a certificate of BFF-ness.

-Drag kings don’t get nearly enough attention, but you can change that.
-Host a drag king fundraiser, with guests enjoying an evening of dance, stand-up, artistry, and a side of education.
-Everyone should know about drag king culture!
+Drag kings and other drag royalty don’t get nearly enough attention, but you can change that.
+Host a drag kween fundraiser, with guests enjoying an evening of dance, stand-up, artistry, and a side of education.
+Everyone should know about drag royalty culture!

 We’ll always ship Frodo/Sam (and Legolas/Aragorn, but that’s neither here nor there), and we have a feeling we’re not alone.
 Screen some movies that aren’t technically LGBTQ+ but could easily be read as such.
 Encourage everyone to cheer loudly throughout and discuss the subtleties after.